-All orders over $100 will receive FREE Shipping.
+FREE Shipping for all orders over $100.
 For all new orders, our current wait time for shipping is 2-4 weeks.
 For other Out of Stock products please click on our Dealer Page and visit any of our dealers as most of them have our complete line available.

 These are the How-To instructions for the Polymer80 jig and lower systems.